 1. The straw instruments create sound when the reed (cut tip of the straw) vibrates.
-The cavity in the straw allows the vibrations in the air to resonate with the straw's natural frequency.
-The natural frequency is lower if the straw is longer and higher if the straw is shorter.
+The length of the cavity of the straw determines the natural frequency.
+Sound waves in the air inside the straw resonate at the natural frequency.
 This not only defines the pitch of the straw but also makes it loud.
 In the next two lessons, Musical Instruments Part II and How musical Instruments Work, students continue to investigate the source of sound, the way to change pitch and what amplifies the sound for musical instruments.
 The water bottle makes a higher tone the more water is in it.
 This is the same general principle as the straw instrument.
-The natural frequency is determined by the air space of the bottle.
+The sound waves resonate in the air space of the bottle.